jmooring/hugo-testing/README.md

 git clone --single-branch -b hugo-github-issue-8602 https://github.com/jmooring/hugo-testing hugo-github-issue-8602
 cd hugo-github-issue-8602
 npm install
+hugo
-rm -rf public/ resources/ && hugo npx serve
+npx serve
 ```

 Notes:

-- We use the [npm serve](https://www.npmjs.com/package/serve) package to serve the published site because `hugo server` can be a bit sluggish with larger sites.
+- We use the [npm serve](https://www.npmjs.com/package/serve) package (`npx serve`) to serve the published site because `hugo server` can be a bit sluggish with larger sites.
 - Running `hugo` while running an IDE with an integrated file watcher can produce misleading performance metrics for larger sites.
 Close the IDE, then run `hugo` from a native terminal.
 - Finally, also in the interest of obtaining more accurate performance metrics, remove the public and resources directories before each run.